bridgetownrb/fundraising-site/src/_pages/index.md

 ## The State of Open Source Monetization
 {:.serif}

-There are a wide variety of ways in which open source software projects can make money (in order to pay for labor, marketing, etc.).
+There are a wide variety of ways in which open source software projects can make money (in order to pay for labor, marketing, fees, etc.).
 Some of the most well-known options include:

 * Sponsorships / Donations
+* Educational Materials / Training
 * Expert Consulting Services
 * Open Source Core with Closed Source "Pro" Addons
 * Commercial SaaS/Hosting as the primary delivery mechanism and open source is a means to that end